She's a

 asks me to turn the stereo down,

-I burst into a tenor rendition,
+I burst into a tenor

 "Dont bother knockin', the house is a rockin' "